-In order to obtain a visa for studying in Australia, applicants will need to prove they have $19,830 (£11,634) per year for living costs alone, to cover one to two years.
-Student visas can cost anything up to $560 (£328).
+In order to obtain a visa for studying in Australia, applicants will need to prove they have $21,041 (£11,723.91) per year for living costs alone, to cover one to two years.
+Student visas can cost up to $620 (£345.46).
 Always check the terms of a student visa, because certain types prohibit students from working while they study.

-It is compulsory to have Overseas Student Health Cover (OSHC), which costs the average undergraduate student $2,164.17 (£1,269) for three years.
+It is compulsory to have Overseas Student Health Cover (OSHC), which costs the average undergraduate student $438 (£244) for three years.
 However, this will vary across providers and based on the cover that students take out.

 You also need to prove that you have booked a return airfare to your home country at the end of the period of study.

 A budget for books and academic supplies is estimated at $500-1,000 (£278.60 - 557.19) per year.